py-web/PhotobucketScraper/README.md

     Actions:
         --scrape url outfile
-        Scrapes an ImageShack RSS feed for image URLs and outputs file with list --download list outdir
+        Scrapes an PhotoBucket RSS feed for image URLs and outputs file with list --download list outdir
         Downloads images from URLs in list file and names them according to list --makepdf directory outfile